deantosh/alx-system_engineering-devops/0x14-mysql/README.md

+# Project Overview

-Project focusses on setting up a Primary-Replica infrastructure using MySQL.
-Lastly, it aims at creating a MySQL backup for the database.
+Project focusses on implementing the Master-Slave Database Replica infrastructure using MySQL.

+This creates a MySQL backup for the database, that can be used incasethe primary database fails.

+In this setup the primary database hnadels the write operations while the replicas handle the read operations.